Remortgaging

 There’s lots of times when it might be appropriate to remortgage, so let’s look at some of them:

-1. Your fixed rate is ending.
+- Your fixed rate is ending.
 Depending on your lender, around six months before the end of your fixed rate or your tracker rate deal, you can start looking to remortgage and secure a new rate.

-2. Your circumstances have changed.
+- Your circumstances have changed.
 It might be that you can get a much better deal than you had before.
 So for example, you might have taken a 10 year fixed product.
 Things have changed dramatically since then and now you have more choice of mortgage products.

-3. You want to borrow for home improvements.
+- You want to borrow for home improvements.
 Let’s say your house value has gone up significantly and you decide to release some money from your home.
 That’s called a further advance or additional borrowing.
 You might want to do that for home improvements.
-Or actually you want to go on a holiday of a lifetime – there are many reasons why you might want to release money from your home, and a remortgage is the best way to do that.
+Or actually you want to go on a holiday of a lifetime – there are many reasons why you might want to release money from your home, and a remortgage is the right way to do that.

-4. Debt consolidation.
+- Debt consolidation.
 In certain circumstances you can look at consolidating personal debts onto your mortgage.
 It needs to be appropriate and the right thing but it could save you significant amounts on a monthly basis.

-6. To change mortgage terms.
+- To change mortgage terms.
 You might want to overpay on your mortgage but there are restrictions with your current lender.
 Or perhaps you want to change your mortgage from interest only to repayment.
 There are lots of other little reasons why you might want to look at remortgaging.

 The obvious one is that if you’ve got a great rate, remortgaging would not be a great idea unless you have to.